 Here’s a Kitchen Tip:

-Using kitchen scissors works best for this recipe.
-Cutting each tail down the center, then again across in quarters, cutting at the joints is easier and safer with a good pair of scissors, rather than using a knife.
+Using a good pair of kitchen scissors works best for this recipe.
+Cutting each tail down the center, then again across in quarters, cutting and at the joints (and remove and discard the little fins on the sides) is easier and safer with a quality pair of scissors, rather than using a knife.

 Another Cook’s Tip: